bgamari/ghc-wiki-import/template-haskell/blog-post-changes.md

-Here's the implementation page? the describes how we are going to implement this stuff.
+Here's the [implementation page](template-haskell/typed) the describes how we are going to implement this stuff.

 # Some brief background